teebl/portfolio-app/app/assets/markdown/posts/making_a_boring_website.md

 ---
-title: This Website is Intentionally Left Boring
+title: This website is intentionally left boring
 summary: Boring is not the opposite of good.
 date: 2025-04-01
 ---